-Designer Tip:...
-Rod-pocket panels are normally kept in a closed position, or held back with decorative tiebacks.
+Rod-pocket panels are normally kept in a closed position or held back with decorative tiebacks.

 03 of 04

-- Goblet pleat is like a triple-pinch pleat, except the pleating about the pinch is embellished with a stiffening paper or card to form a wineglass silhouette.
+- Goblet pleat is like a triple-pinch pleat, except the pleating of the pinch is embellished with a stiffening paper or card to form a wine glass silhouette.

 - Pencil pleats are thin single pleats formed in neat, taut folds.

 - Cartridge pleats are single pleats that are spaced more widely than regular pinch pleats, and also rounded at the top.

 - Tuxedo pleats are larger pleats normally hung on a decorative rod to create contemporary and formal flair.